Zort3X/i3/README.md

 * `Mod + Shift + q` ➡️ Close Focused Window
 * `Mod + Arrow Keys` ➡️ Navigate between windows
 * `Mod + Shift + e` ➡️ Exit i3 / Log out

 ---

+## 🗄️ Repository Status & Academic Archive

+> [!NOTE]
+> **This repository is historically frozen and kept for two primary purposes:**
+> 1. **Academic Compliance:** Per school requirements, this project is preserved and will remain accessible for $X$ years to ensure grading verification and reproducibility if revisited by examiners.
+> 2. **Personal Reference Archive:** This repo serves as a snapshot of my first major Linux configuration milestone.
+I maintain it to track my personal growth as a developer, reference stable X11 configurations, and compare my past workflows against my current setups.

+---